The best sourdough brioche (tangzhong method)

 The starter is the most important part of any sourdough recipe.
 Make sure it is active and well fed before you start making this recipe.

-Short answer: no. I always recommend taking your starter out of the fridge 2-3 days in advance.
+Can I use my starter directly from the fridge to make this recipe?
+The short answer is no. I always recommend taking your starter out of the fridge 2-3 days in advance.
 Keep it at room temperature for 2-3 days, and feed it with equal parts flour and water every 12 hours.
-The starter should double or preferably triple in size during the 12 hours rise.
+The starter should double or preferably triple in size during the 12-hour rise.

 The Levain